-- A. Signs which incorporate in any manner flashing or moving lights or any other visible moving or revolving part, attention attracting device, except for time, temperature, or date signs. - B. Banners, pennants, flags, spinners, or streamers, except as permitted in Sec.
+- A. Signs which incorporate in any manner flashing or moving lights or any other visible moving or revolving part, attention attracting device. - B. Banners, pennants, flags, spinners, or streamers, except as permitted in Sec.
 24-070.03, Supplemental Regulations for Temporary Signs in Residential Districts, and Sec.
 24-080-03 Supplemental Regulations for Temporary Signs Permitted in Commercial and Industrial Districts. - C. Signs which obstruct or impair the vision of drivers or obstructs or detracts from the visibility of, or resembles, any traffic sign or traffic control device on a public street or road, by reason of size, shape, location, color, or illumination.

-- D. Signs which make use of words such as "STOP", "LOOK", "DANGER", or other similar words, phrases, symbols, or characters in such a manner as to imply the need or requirement of stopping or the existence of danger. - E. Sign which obstructs free ingress or egress for a door, window, fire escape, or other exit way required by the Building or Fire Code. - F. Portable signs. - G. Signs containing graphics or lettering illustrating specified sexual activities and/or specified anatomical areas, as defined within this ordinance. - H. Any sign which no longer advertises a bona fide business, activity, campaign, service or product, including real estate signs. - I. Any sign not in compliance with regulations involving highway interstate standards and specifications. - J. Roof signs. - K. Merchandise, equipment, products, vehicles, or other items not themselves for sale and placed for attention-getting, identification or advertising purposes. - L. Any sign erected on a tree or utility pole. - M. Any sign structure or frame no longer containing a sign. - N. Any sign that is structurally or electrically unsafe. - O. Temporary signs located in a public right-of-way. - P. Digital, LED or similar signs, except for time, temperature, or date signs, except as permitted in Section 24-080-05.
+- D. Signs which make use of words such as "STOP", "LOOK", "DANGER", or other similar words, phrases, symbols, or characters in such a manner as to imply the need or requirement of stopping or the existence of danger. - E. Sign which obstructs free ingress or egress for a door, window, fire escape, or other exit way required by the Building or Fire Code. - F. Portable signs. - G. Signs containing graphics or lettering illustrating specified sexual activities and/or specified anatomical areas, as defined within this ordinance. - H. Any sign which no longer advertises a bona fide business, activity, campaign, service or product, including real estate signs. - I. Any sign not in compliance with regulations involving highway interstate standards and specifications. - J. Roof signs. - K. Merchandise, equipment, products, vehicles, or other items not themselves for sale and placed for attention-getting, identification or advertising purposes. - L. Any sign erected on a tree or utility pole. - M. Any sign structure or frame no longer containing a sign. - N. Any sign that is structurally or electrically unsafe. - O. Temporary signs located in a public right-of-way.